 Amelia Fancourt survived her husband by over forty years, dying at 21, Lansdowne Parade, Cheltenham, in January, 1852, aged 75.
 Her elder son, Charles St. John Fancourt, was briefly M.P. for Barnstaple before becoming Superintendent of the British Honduras from 1843 to 1851.

 Of the other major characters those more responsible for the mutiny appear to have prospered more.
-William Bentinck, despite being recalled, went on to become influential in the government of Sicily (which again led to him being recalled) and was then Governor of Bengal between 1828 and 1835, where he was a leading opponent of the more barbaric caste rituals such as suti.
+William Bentinck, despite being recalled, went on to become influential in the government of Sicily (from where he was again recalled, for planning to establish a liberal constitution in Italy, once he'd driven out the French) and was then Governor of Bengal between 1828 and 1835, where he was a leading opponent of the more barbaric caste rituals such as suti.
 He died in Paris in 1839, aged sixty-five.
 Sir John Cradock commanded the British Army in Portugal before Wellington, became Governor of Gibraltar and The Cape Colony, and was made Baron Howden in 1819.
 He died at Grimston, East Yorkshire in 1839, a month after Bentinck, aged seventy-nine.
 Patrick Agnew was also recalled, but was exonerated and so returned to India, serving as Adjutant-General with the expedition to Java, and dying in 1813, aged forty-nine.

 'View of moat at Vellore Fort' by Bhaskaranaidu © CC BY-SA 3.0